PMArkive/SMEncounterRNGTool/README.md

 ## Usage
 ### With emtimer/EonTimer
 1. Select the `Pokemon` you would like to RNG.
 (For Solgaleo/Lunala, you need to test the NPCs number first)
-2. Find your `Seed` via the clock hands sequence on Continue Screen
+2. Find your `Seed` via the clock hands sequence on Continue ScreenWhen you get something on your hook
 3. Set up the `Filters` and click `Search`
 4. Set your favorite spread as target frame, put the frame number in the second box of `Timing Range`.
 5. Put your current frame into the first box of `Timing Range`.
 (The tool will automatically set this value when you are using the `Tool Kit` Tab)